llueveYescampa/parallelSpmvSm/README.md

     The spmv version was modified to allow vectorization in inner loop.
 For the pgi compiler a new parameter was used to stop the check for dependency in the loop.
     The results for this version are good for Intel, mixed for pgi and no-good for gcc 7.3

+Version 4
+    All processes are used for communicating to processes in diferent nodes.